tjscollins/codenotes/content/codenotes/computer-science/abstract-data-types.md

 }
 ```

-The code's a little longer now, but it's guaranteed to finish (assuming a finite, reasonable number of pages on our site, and that the scrapeLinks function filters out external pages), and it only makes one request at a time instead of, potentially, thousands<sup id="a3">[[3]](#f3)</sup>.
+The code's a little longer now, but it's guaranteed to finish (that's of course assuming a finite number of pages on our site, and that the scrapeLinks function filters out external pages), and it only makes one request at a time instead of, potentially, thousands<sup id="a3">[[3]](#f3)</sup>.
 It's still pretty simplistic, but it will do its job.
 There's definitely some optimizations and improvements we could make, but for our original purpose this is sufficient.

 In actual practice you'd probably not bother implementing a crawler from scratch, opting instead to use an off-the-shelf library such as scrapy.
 On the other hand, for a task as simple as this, configuring scrapy would probably be more work.
 Either way, when you're working on a new project, at almost any scale, you're sure to encounter problems like this where spending a little time thinking about the ADTs that your program needs will save you time and headaches debugging later.